Getting Healthy Skin for Women over 50

 7. Visit a Professional

-For a complete skin consultation, make an appointment with one of Beauty Journey’s expert estheticians by schedule online appointment or contact beautyjourney@gmail.com if you need further information.
+For a complete skin consultation, schedule an appointment with one of Beauty Journey Studio’s expert estheticians online.
+If you have questions or need more information, please contact us at 714-364-8938.

 PERMISSION TO REPRINT: You may use any items from this article in your print, blog, magazine or electronic newsletter.
 But in order to do so, you must include the following paragraph, including a link to www.thebeautyjourney.com